Scaled piculet

 The scaled piculet (Picumnus squamulatus) is a species of bird in subfamily Picumninae of the woodpecker family Picidae.
 It is found in Colombia and Venezuela.

-Taxonomy and systematics
+Taxonomy

-The scaled piculet has these five subspecies:
+The scaled piculet was formally described in 1854 by the French ornithologist Frédéric de Lafresnaye under the current binomial name Picumnus squamulatus based on a specimen collected in Colombia.
+The specific epithet is from Latin squamula meaning "little scale".